Who are we?

 Disabled sharing of data to other Google products, i.e. Google Ads

 Where are we sending your data?

-Family Links stores users’ personal data inside the European Union.
-Some of our service providers may lie outside the EU.
-Therefore, sometimes we may transfer your data outside the EU.
+The Centre for Emotional Health stores users’ personal data within the UK and the European Union.
+Some of our service providers may lie outside of these regions.
+Therefore, sometimes we may transfer your data outside of these regions.
 If we do, we ensure your data is processed only in countries that provide an adequate level of protection for your data or where the recipient provides appropriate safeguards.

 How long do we keep your data?